denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 As is the case for most of my work, "Plain Text" appeals to several key audiences.
-The first comprises media history and theory scholars interested in history of data and computing in the twentieth century.
+The first comprises media history and theory scholars interested in the history of data and computing in the twentieth century.
 The second audience can be located in literary fields of study, among scholars seeking to understand the impact of technology on literary theory and practice.
-Finally, the book targets the broader audience of digital humanities and information science practitioners (particularly in the field of human-computer interaction), actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.
+Finally, the book targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction), actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.

 As a former software engineer and now a literary scholar, I make sure that my research bridges the (perceived) gap between the "two cultures" of science and